 Also, here are some specific examples of food and dining related activities in France.

-Some typical examples of activities, tours, and entrance ticket prices in France are as follows:
+Some typical examples of the costs for nightlife and alcohol in France are as follows:

 When we compare the travel costs of actual travelers between Germany and France, we can see that France is more expensive.
 And not only is Germany much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Germany would let you spend less money overall.
 Or, you could decide to spend more money in Germany and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in France would naturally cost you much more money, so you would probably want to keep your budget a little tighter in France than you might in Germany.